Sanity Simulations for Saliency Methods: Experiments

 Moreover, we observe that per-bucket performance variation is more extreme in complex reasoning settings.
-For instance, per-bucket performance on Complex-CR2 (blue, orange, and green lines in Figure~\ref{fig:complex_afls}) shows that most methods are particularly well-behaved (PAFL above 0.5 and low SAFL) in a bucket where only Box2 is present (orange), while for other buckets with only Box1 (blue) or both Boxes (green), all methods clearly fail with PAFL below 0.5 and PAFL less than SAFL.
-Such variation is also visible across other types of complex reasoning tested (Appendix~\ref{sec:appdx_complex_reasoning_perbucket}).
-Naturally, these altogether contribute to higher variance of performance for complex reasoning settings (indicated with black vertical error bars in Figure~\ref{fig:complex_afls}), even higher than the simple reasoning settings (Figure~\ref{fig:simple_afls}).
+For instance, per-bucket performance on Complex-CR2 (blue, orange, and green lines in Figure~\ref{fig:complex_afls}) shows that most methods are successful in a bucket where only Box2 is present (orange), while for other buckets with only Box1 (blue) or both Boxes (green), all methods clearly fail.
+Such variation is also visible across other types of complex reasoning (Appendix~\ref{sec:appdx_complex_reasoning_perbucket}).
+These altogether contribute to higher variance of performance for complex reasoning settings (indicated with black vertical error bars in Figure~\ref{fig:complex_afls}), higher than the simple reasoning settings (Figure~\ref{fig:simple_afls}).

-Finally, we contextualize the aforementioned failure modes of leading saliency methods from a practitioners' perspective, who are not aware of the type of model reasoning used, but are in fact relying on the feature attributions for this information.
-By failing to consistently point to only the correct set of features, the various methods we evaluated are likely to mislead practitioners.
-To illustrate this point, we visualize the feature attributions generated by one of the best performing methods based on our evaluation (Integrated Gradients) for models with various types of model reasoning (more examples in Appendix~\ref{sec:appdx_identify}).
-As shown in Figure~\ref{fig:identify}, essentially all objects are highlighted in all of the feature attributions, and it is thus not clear how to discern the underlying model reasoning from any of them.
+Finally, we contextualize the aforementioned failure cases of saliency methods from a practitioners' perspective, who are not aware of the type of model reasoning used, but are relying on the feature attributions for this information.
+By failing to point to only the correct set of features, these methods are likely to mislead practitioners.
+Figure~\ref{fig:identify} visualizes the feature attributions from IG (one of the best methods in our evaluation) for each model reasoning (see Appendix~\ref{sec:appdx_identify} for other methods).
+Essentially all objects are highlighted in all samples, and it is thus not clear how to discern the underlying model reasoning from any of them.
 For example, Box1 appears to be the most important object according to the feature attributions in the third row, even when this object is clearly not part of the model reasoning for Simple-NR (3rd column) and Complex-CR1 (5th column).